OCA/sale-workflow/sale_global_discount/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Apply global financial discounts to sales that will be transmited to invoices and accounting.
+Apply global financial discounts to sales that will be transmitted to invoices and accounting.
+The global discounts are visible in the contact's company.

 **Table of contents**